A reading from the gospel according to Matthew 16:13-19:

 Unless the Heavenly Father through the Holy Spirit reveals the answer to us, we may just utter some dry definitions of Jesus that we heard from books or from school.
 For it is only when we have a personal relationship with the divine that we can give a heart-felt answer to the profound question.

 Of course, our definitions may be theologically correct but what is important is our experience of the saving power of the Lord in our life.
 Only when we have that intimate bond with Him can we truly say who the Son of Man is.
 This knowledge of Him is a gift from above.
-When we receive it, we become a living witness of and for the Church that is His Body and the gates of Hell can never prevail against us.
+When we receive it, we become part and partial of the Church that is His Body and the gates of Hell can never take it away from us.